Sysco (SYY) Q1 2018 Results - Earnings Call Transcript

 Vincent J. Sinisi - Morgan Stanley & Co.
 LLC

 Just – absolutely.
 Just wanted to – I guess, just first going back to inflation.
 Just to kind of get your sense versus what you guys were expecting heading into the quarter.
-Obviously 3.8% was a bit above probably most of our estimates on the line here.
-Just wanted to see kind of versus your internal expectations and if any changes have happened since.
+Obviously, 3.8% was a bit above probably most of our estimates on the line here.
+Just wanted to see kind of versus your internal expectations, and if any changes have happened since.
 And maybe – I know you mentioned there's been some kind of changes where you can promote some of your private label.
 Has that been kind of a meaningful change with the higher inflation?

 Joel T. Grade - Sysco Corp.

 Here, let me take the first part of your question and then I'll let Tom chime in on the other.
 I think the – it's Joel.
-I think the – certainly, Vinnie, I would say that the level that we've seen here in Q1 – say, it's fair to say is higher than we anticipated.
-And, I guess, I would say that the speed to which it actually happened in a few of the categories we called out was I'd say something that happened faster than we anticipated.
+I think the – certainly, Vinnie, I would say that the level that we've seen here in Q1 – say, it's fair to say, is higher than we anticipated.
+And I guess I would say that the speed to which it actually happened in a few of the categories we called out was, I'd say, something that happened faster than we anticipated.

-But I think at the end of the day, it certainly, as Tom point out, I think that some of the things that we've done, in particular, RevMan, CatMan, certainly provided us with the tools and resources and certainly provided our sales team with the opportunities to manage this fairly well and, again, I certainly – somebody called out earlier, I mean, the fact that our U.S. Broadline – the U.S. Foodservice, excuse me, segment was relatively flat from a margin perspective I think is pretty strong relative to where (35:02) – despite, again, what you pointed out, things that happened probably faster than we anticipated.
-You want to add anything to that, Tom?
+But I think, at the end of the day, it certainly, as Tom pointed out, I think that some of the things that we've done, in particular, RevMan, CatMan, certainly provided us with the tools and resources, and certainly provided our sales team with the opportunities to manage this fairly well and, again, I certainly – somebody called out earlier, I mean, the fact that our U.S. Broadline – our U.S. Foodservice, excuse me, segment was relatively flat from a margin perspective, I think, is pretty strong relative to where (35:02) – despite, again, as you pointed out, things that happened probably faster than we anticipated.
+Do you want to add anything to that, Tom?

 Thomas L. Bené - Sysco Corp.

 Yeah.
-I think the only thing I'd add, Vinnie, is that obviously we continue to see some inflation through at least the balance of the calendar year.
-There are some things like produce that we think might be impacted more given the recent fires in California.
+I think the only thing I'd add, Vinnie, is that obviously, we continue to see some inflation through at least the balance of the calendar year.
+There are some things, like produce, that we think might be impacted more, given the recent fires in California.
 So, there are going be some continued areas we're going to have to deal with.
-And, again, as we've talked – from the first question, I think we feel good about the tools we've got in place to manage through this.
-But as Joel said, these categories that move fairly quickly and fairly aggressively is where we run in the biggest challenge and we just – we, obviously, need a little time to maneuver around that and work through it but I think we're doing a pretty good job.
+And again, as w talked – from the first question – I think we feel good about the tools we've got in place to manage through this.
+But as Joel said, these categories that move fairly quickly and fairly aggressively is where we run into the biggest challenge and we just – always you (35:42) need a little time to maneuver around that and work through it, but I think we're doing a pretty good job.

 Vincent J. Sinisi - Morgan Stanley & Co.
 LLC

 Okay.
 Great.
 Very helpful.
-And then just a fast question on the International side, and I'm sure we'll get more color in December.
+And then, just a fast question on the International side, and I'm sure we'll get more color in December.
 But just around Brakes – it seems like the UK, obviously, has more of kind of the macro issues there.
-Would you say, though, that kind of the base (36:07) of the business now just over a year in to the integration here, has been going relatively according to plan?
-And maybe just if there's any changes in any of the regions more just on a competitive front or pretty much in line with your expectations?
+Would you say, though, that kind of the basis (36:07) of the business now, just over a year into the integration here, has been going relatively according to plan?
+And maybe just if there's any changes in any of the regions, more just on a competitive front or pretty much in line with your expectations?

 Thomas L. Bené - Sysco Corp.

 Hey, Vinnie.
 So, yeah, I would say it's relatively as we had expected and on plan.
-Now, having said that, we are making investments over there as we've talked.
+Now, having said that, we are making investments over there, as we've talked.
 The transformation efforts in the UK continue.
-We're looking to make some other investments in some of the other parts of Europe including France.
-And so, I think we continue to believe that it's a great business and one we see lots of potential out of.
-But there are some things we've not – need to get in place and operating the way we'd want to get that type of growth in the future.
+We're looking to make some other investments in some of the other parts of Europe, including France.
+And so, I think we continue to believe that it's a great business, and one we see lots of potential out of.
+But there are some things we've not – need to get in place and operating the way we'd want, to get that type of growth in the future.
 The only other thing we already talked about with the UK in particular, and some of the macroeconomic challenges they have, the inflation there driven by the currency issues are significant.

 So, 9% inflation is a massive number.
 And we are seeing impacts from that.
 And we see that unfortunately, continuing for some period of time here.
 So, I'd say that's the only other piece of this that – that's different than what we had hoped or expected.
 Obviously, with Brexit happening, we knew there was going to be some impacts but it's sustained at fairly high levels for quite a while now.